 Lower Troublesome Creek and trailhead, 20 campsites, picnic sites, water, picnic shelters, toilets.
 Trails and fair trout and salmon fishing, some grayling.
 Fee area.

 Upper Troublesome Creek Trailhead.

 mile 143.8 Byers Creek.

 Byers Lake Campground.
 73 camp sites, picnic sites, water, toilets, trails, fishing and boat launch.
 Cascade Ridge Trail leads up Curry Ridge from campground.
 Lake is not open to motorized boats.
 Berries in the area are abundant.
 Fee. area.
 There are a lot of bears in this area so be careful.

 Alaska Veterans Memorial and rest area.
-Tables, toilets, water and picnic shelters, trails and historical features.
+Tables, toilets, water and picnic shelters and trails.

 Ermine Hill Trailhead, parking.